lyteword/chspurgeon-tod/volume-4/psalm-84.md

 (e) his all sufficiency for our supply.

-3\.The certainty of the blessing.
+3\.
+The certainty of the blessing.

 (a) From David's own experience;